Thomas Bines

-Thomas Bines (died April 9, 1826) was a U.S. Representative from New Jersey from 1814 to 1815.
+Thomas Bines (died April 9, 1826) was an American politician who served briefly as a U.S. Representative from New Jersey from 1814 to 1815.

 Biography

 Born in Trenton, New Jersey, Bines attended the common schools.

+Early career

 He was appointed coroner for Salem County on October 16, 1802.

 Bines was elected sheriff of Salem County in 1808 and served until 1810.

+Congress

 Bines was elected as a Democratic-Republican to the Thirteenth Congress to fill the vacancy caused by the death of United States Representative Jacob Hufty (November 2, 1814 – March 3, 1815).

 He was not a candidate for renomination to the Fourteenth Congress in 1814.

+Later career

 Bines was elected Justice of the Peace of Lower Penns Neck Township, New Jersey, in 1822 and served in this capacity until 1826.

+Death

 He died in Lower Penns Neck Township, Salem County, April 9, 1826.